- Ticket Pricing

 70 & Up

-We are excited about the new RFID gates at the lifts!
 All lift access (tickets, season passes, frequent skier cards) is now applied to new SKI3 Cards, which you’ll keep tucked away securely in your jacket.
 No more worrying about losing your ticket or pass on the mountain or having to present it to the attendants before your rides.
 Our new SKI3 cards can be renewed online for several years so hang onto yours!
 It will always allow you to renew your passes and tickets online, therefore allowing you to go directly from your car to the slopes.

 What is a SKI3 card?
 How can I get a SKI3 Card?